What is Live Chat?

 Another great thing about live chat is that it will help you make money and save money.
 It’s much less costly than traditional support channels, it’s quick and easy to set up, it shortens response times and it enables your team to be more efficient.

 Before we go any further, let’s make one thing clear: Sometimes live chat on its own isn’t enough to support your business goals.
 Since humans are behind live chat, it comes with some barriers.
-It’s simply not scalable in the same way that chatbots are.
+It’s simply not scalable.
 If you want to scale your sales funnel, use live chat in combination with intelligent chatbots.
 Bots can take care of the tedious tasks that eat up all of your time so you can spend more time connecting with your potential customers human-to-human.

 Employees can respond to incoming chats when they’re online.
 But when they’re away (eating, sleeping, or doing other human things) or when your chat volume gets too high, bots can step in to deliver fast response times and resolve issues at lightning speed.
 They can auto-assign incoming chats to the right department so your sales people can jump in through live chat only when needed.